kanevk/markdown-cv/_posts/2020-07-29-Kamen-Kanev-CV.md

 `July 2015 - June 2016`
 __[Tradeo](https://tradeo.com/){:target="_blank" rel="noopener"}__

-Starting as a novice with mostly academical knowledge, I was motivated and passionate about practicing software development.
+Starting as a novice with mostly academic knowledge, I was motivated and passionate about practicing software development.
-Working primarly on a Rails backend with Backbone + React frontend, I took most of the offered mentorship and managed to make my way to interesting and challenging tasks:
+Working primarily on a Rails backend with Backbone + React frontend, I took most of the offered mentorship and managed to make my way to interesting and challenging tasks:

- - Refactoring of a central React components(Transactions tables) in the most dynamic part of the platform
+ - Refactoring of central React components(Transactions tables) in the most dynamic part of the platform
  - Integrating a brand new payment provider in the Rails backend